wenyuzhao/lxr-pldi-2022-artifact/README.md

 * CPU: AMD 3900X (12/24 cores, 3.8 GHz, 64 MB LLC).
 Other recent multi-core CPUs may work as well, but can produce different results other than we have in the paper.
 * At least 70 GB of disk space

-(Not recommended) If you'd like to build the docker image yourself, please clone the repo https://github.com/wenyuzhao/lxr-pldi-2022-artefact and run `make docker-build` to build the image.
+(Not recommended) If you'd like to build the docker image yourself, please download the artifact or clone the repo https://github.com/wenyuzhao/lxr-pldi-2022-artifact, then run `make docker-build` to build the image.

-### Warning for fully reproducable results
+### Warnings for fully reproducable results

 #### Cassandra benchmark may not run